 Trainer Talks: Shawn Powers on Linux, College, and Employability

 Shawn Powers has been busy this year.
 He has taken on a massive, 100-video Linux course, Ansible Essentials, and Android coding.
-Between creating tons of great training, he took some time to stand in front of a white screen to talk about his career, his love of Linux, and the things that will make someone employable in 2018 and beyond.
+Between creating tons of great training, he took some time to stand before a white screen to talk about his career, his love of Linux, and the things that will make someone employable in 2018 and beyond.

 You can watch all the uncut Trainer Talks interviews on our YouTube playlist, which we update regularly with more advice and stories from your favorite CBT Nuggets trainers.

 We often get questions from new IT pros, and this is one of the big ones.
-What would you tell someone with a little experience why certifications are valuable?
+What would you tell someone with some experience about why certifications are valuable?

 Certifications do two things.
 It can make you more employable if you're looking for a job, but it also allows you to be more employable internally.

 If you've already got the experience, here's what you do.
-Start with the lower-level courses, but don't necessarily plod through every single video or module.
-If it's something that you know, great!
+Start with the lower-level courses, but don't necessarily plod through every single video or module if it's something you know; great!
 Do a quick refresher, test yourself, and then get certified.
-Now, not only do you have the certification, but you're giving yourself the confidence that, "Yeah, I do know that topic."
+Now, you have the certification, and you're giving yourself the confidence that "Yeah, I do know that topic."

-Next, find a topic you love, and go to the next step and the next step.
+Next, find a topic you love and proceed to the next step.
 (You can figure out the next step with any of the CBT Nuggets Roadmaps to Success.)

 What trap is that?
-Don't you want to be always learning?
+Don't you want to learn continually?
 That's kind of our thing at CBT Nuggets.

 Sure, but think about what you really need to focus on.
 I only say don't be the perpetual certification test-taker when it's for the sake of the certification.
-Get out there and do something awesome, and then learn what it is that can make yourself more awesome by doing more.
+Get out there and do something awesome, and then learn what can make you more awesome by doing more.

-I'd say this.
-Get certified so you're confident, so you're employable, but then start doing something.
-Don't get certified to get a job.
-Get certified to find the career you love.
-You can always get certified and learn more as you go because the skills you're going to need will greatly vary based on what it is you're doing on a day-to-day basis.
+I'd say this: Get certified so you're confident and employable, but then start doing something.
+Don't get certified to get a job; get certified to find the career you love.
+You can always get certified and learn more as you go because the skills you'll need will greatly vary based on your daily work.

 Okay, now, what about the recent graduates?
-Or anyone else looking to get into the IT field without a degree?
+Is anyone else looking to get into the IT field without a degree?

 If you don't know, then keep learning.
 You'll find it.
-Certifications are a way not only to make yourself more employable, but with certifications, you can find and cement your skills, so that you're more confident.
+Certifications are a way to make yourself more employable and to see and cement your skills so that you're more confident.
 You'll feel better about that job you want to go for, and eventually that career.

 Last year, you finished the Linux LPI 201-400 and 202-400 courses.
 This year, you've got a massive Linux course coming out.
 What's the one thing about Linux you'd want people to know?